|

 Barn Aisle

-space off the aisle, (the feed room is a good place), mount two pieces of 2x4 plank wood; one at the floor and one about waist-high,
+the space off the aisle, (the feed room is a good place), mount two pieces of 2x4 plank wood; one at the floor and one about waist

-parallel to the floor.
+-high, parallel to the floor.
 Then mount 3- inch PVC couplings top and bottom at appropriate intervals.
-Just slip the rakes into the two PVC
+Just slip the rakes into the

-hose holder that doubles as a small shelf.
-Many items we use to organize our bathrooms (wire baskets and shelves) work equally well
+instant hose holder that doubles as a small shelf.
+Many items we use to organize our bathrooms (wire baskets and shelves) work

 Every season toss out rakes or other barn tools that are damaged or that you no longer use.
 Consider investing in a small tool or